 What is Urban Design?

 Urban design is the design of towns and cities, streets and spaces.
-It is the collaborative and multi-disciplinary process of shaping the physical setting for life in cities, towns and villages; the art of making places; design in an urban context.
-Urban design involves the design of buildings, groups of buildings, spaces and landscapes, and the establishment of frameworks and processes that facilitate successful development.
+It is the collaborative and multi-disciplinary process of shaping the physical setting for life – the art of making places.
+Urban design involves the design of buildings, groups of buildings, spaces and landscapes, and establishing frameworks and procedures that will deliver successful development by different people over time.

-Louise Thomas, co-editor of the URBAN DESIGN journal, describes its value to clients and stakeholders alike.
+Louise Thomas, independent urban designer and co-editor of the URBAN DESIGN journal, describes its value to clients and stakeholders alike.

-Urban design is concerned with a great variety of places: city centres, residential neighbourhoods, grassy fields on the edge of a village, down-at-heel industrial estates, or the areas around local bus or train stations.
-Urban design ranges from the setting of policies and processes to the design of buildings and spaces themselves.
-It should inspire, illustrate and define how a place could be improved, or remain unchanged, to bring benefits to investors, developers and wider society.
+Urban design is about a great variety of places: whether town and city centres, residential neighbourhoods and suburbs, grassy fields on the edge of villages, down-at-heel industrial estates, or unloved and overlooked areas around train stations, rivers and canals.
+Urban design defines the nature of buildings and the spaces between them, and how the design itself should be worked out: design processes and outcomes.
+Urban design inspires, illustrates and defines how a place could be improved or protected to bring benefits to investors, developers and wider society.

 Who are Urban Designers?

 Urban designers are typically architects, town planners or landscape architects.
-Their skill is to bring together the ideas of developers, local communities, other architects, planners, engineers, landscape architects and many more and to resolve problems and conflicts in order to create better places for all.
-Sometimes this will result in new places or rediscovered parts of existing towns and cities.
+Their skill is to bring together ideas from developers, local communities, architects, planners, traffic engineers, landscape architects, transport planners and many others, to resolve problems and conflicts in order to create better places for everyone.
+Sometimes this will result in new places being built or a new appreciation of existing urban areas in cities, towns and villages.
+Urban designers can be employed by developers, local planning authorities or community groups, including neighbourhood planning groups.

 The range of urban design approaches compared to other disciplines and scale, inspired by Roger Evans' Shaping Towns presentation on scale and process (Bristol, 2012)